kennethillman/at-demo-one-pager/README.md

 ### Prismic
 * ~~New endpoint~~
-* Chgange config to env vars
+* Change config to env vars

 ### Netlify
 * Autobuilds from Github + Prismic